Drowning Creek, Oklahoma

 Drowning Creek is an unincorporated community and census-designated place (CDP) in Delaware County, Oklahoma, United States.
 The population was 155 at the 2010 census.

 Geography

 Drowning Creek is located northwest of the center of Delaware County, at the eastern end of an arm of the Grand Lake o' the Cherokees, in the valley of Drowning Creek.
 It is 6 mi northwest of Jay, the county seat.

 According to the United States Census Bureau, the Drowning Creek CDP has a total area of 2.3 km2, all land.

+Education

+It is in the Jay Public Schools school district.